 - Be realistic about the time you’re able to put into managing your own properties.
 Consider building in at least part-time help with maintenance or management.

 Real Estate Rule #3 – Buy only quality properties in which you’d be comfortable living.
-You’ll get better tenants and will have lower vacancy.
-You never know, if things don’t go as planned, you might end up living in one of your rentals.
+You’ll get better tenants and will have fewer vacancies.
+You never know if things don’t go as planned, you might end up living in one of your rentals.

 Real Estate Rule #4 – The 3 a.m. infomercials will tell you the secret to real estate riches is to put on as much debt as possible and buy as many houses as quickly as possible.

 This strategy makes for exciting PowerPoint presentations but only leads to burnout and bankruptcy.

 Real Estate Rule #5 – Take it slow, buying a couple of houses in your first year and getting a feel for how much it takes to manage real estate.
 You’ll build a long-term business and avoid getting in over your head.